Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows: Background

 \subsection{Continuous Normalizing Flows}

-A continuous normalizing flow \cite{chen2018neural} is a density estimator that operates by pushing forward a simple, usually Gaussian, initial density $q_0$ along a parametric, time-dependent vector field $V_\theta: [0,1]\times \mathbb{R}^n \rightarrow \mathbb{R}^n$.
+A continuous normalizing flow \cite{chen2018neural} is a density estimator {and sampler} that operates by pushing forward a simple, usually Gaussian, initial density $q_0$ along a parametric, time-dependent vector field $V_\theta: [0,1]\times \mathbb{R}^n \rightarrow \mathbb{R}^n$.
 Explicitly, the pushforward density $q_\theta$ is given by

 where $\nabla$ is the divergence operator in the spatial coordinates and $x_t$ is the integral curve of $V_\theta$ that passes through $x_1$ at $t=1$.
-In this work all normalizing flows will be continuous normalizing flows, and we will refer to them as normalizing flows or even just flows for brevity. \paragraph{Boltzmann distributions} The Boltzmann distribution of an energy function\footnote{Assuming that $ \exp(-f)$ is integrable.} $f:\mathbb{R}^n \rightarrow\mathbb{R}$ is a probability distribution with density function
+In this work, all normalizing flows will be continuous, and we will refer to them as normalizing flows or even just flows for brevity. \paragraph{Boltzmann distributions} The Boltzmann distribution of an energy function\footnote{Assuming that $ \exp(-S)$ is integrable.} $S:\mathbb{R}^n \rightarrow\mathbb{R}$ is a probability distribution with density

-where $Z=\int dx\,e^{-f(x)}$ is the normalizing constant ensuring that the density function integrates to $1$.
+where $Z=\int dx\,e^{-S(x)}$ is the normalizing constant ensuring that the density function integrates to $1$.
 Boltzmann distributions appear in the context of the canonical ensemble, a statistical ensemble that describes a system in thermal equilibrium with an external heat reservoir.
 Such Boltzmann distributions describe the molecular systems in thermal equilibrium as well as Wick-rotated quantum field theories.
-Learning to sample from Boltzmann distributions using only the energy function (i.e. without true samples) can be done by training a normalizing flow\cite{albergo2019flow,flow1,flow2,flow3,Albergo_2021,PhysRevD.103.074504,BoltzmannGenerators,eqFlows,Nicoli_2020,nicoli2021estimation,nicoli2023detecting,cnf1,gerdes2022learning,mate2023learning}, usually, to minimize the reverse KL divergence
+Learning to sample from Boltzmann distributions using only the energy function (i.e. without true samples) can be done by training a normalizing flow, usually, to minimize the reverse KL divergence

 where $q_\theta$ is the density realized by the normalizing flow (\ref{eq:flow}).
-Once a density $q_\theta$, approximating $p=Z^{-1} e^{-f}$, is learnt, one can use importance sampling to correct for small inaccuracies of $q_\theta$ when estimating the expected value of an observable $\mathcal O$
+Once a density $q_\theta$, approximating $p=Z^{-1} e^{-f}$, is learnt, one can use importance sampling to correct for small inaccuracies of $q_\theta$ when estimating the expected value of an observable $\mathcal O$, {i.e. a real-valued function of the configurations,}